dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Preconfigure device permissions for Android for Work apps <!-- 621614 -->

-For apps deployed to Android for Work device work profiles, IT admins can configure the permissions state for individual apps.
+For apps deployed to Android for Work device work profiles, you will be able to configure the permissions state for individual apps.
 By default, Android apps that require device permissions such as access to location or the device camera will prompt users to accept or deny permissions.
 For example, if an app uses the device's microphone, then the end user is prompted to grant the app permission to use the microphone.
-This feature allows IT admin to define permissions on behalf of the end user.
+This feature will allow you to define permissions on behalf of the end user.
 The admin can configure permissions to

 - Automatically deny without notifying the user
 - Automatically approve without notifying the user